irtaza210/Gomoku-and-TicTacToe-using-OOP/ReadMe.txt

 and updateSpacePotential().
 As explained in comments in the code, these methods are used to check whether or not a single space could lead to a win, and update the couldWin within each struct accordingly.

-Technical note: If a piece has been placed on a space, then that space’s couldWin is true if that particular space could lead to a win (it has enough adjacent blank spaces or spaces of the same player next to it so that it could reach the winThreshold).
+Technical note: If a piece has been placed on a space, then that spaceâ€™s couldWin is true if that particular space could lead to a win (it has enough adjacent blank spaces or spaces of the same player next to it so that it could reach the winThreshold).
 The couldWin of a blank space is defined somewhat differently.
 The couldWin of a space is only true if that space has enough blank spaces adjacent to it to lead to a win.
 The difference is that couldWin of a space takes into account blank spaces, but the couldWin of a blank space ONLY counts other blank spaces when calculating if it is possible for that space to lead to a win.